Each year the School of Mathematics and Statistics offers the following courses:

 MATH1151 and MATH1251 Maths for Actuarial Studies and Finance is taken by and restricted to students in the Bachelor of Actuarial Studies or degrees combined with that, Commerce/Science students majoring in Finance/Mathematics and Advanced Mathematics students in the Quantitative Risk program.

-Whilst students are initially enrolling only for Semester 1, over the whole year, students normally enrol in a pair of courses such as the one's outlined above
+Whilst students are initially enrolling only for one Term, over the whole year, students normally enrol in a pair of courses such as the one's outlined above

 Choosing Your Courses